kolergy/agent_bean/README.md

    - Ability to use any transformers models, WizardCoder, Llama2, Mistral, dolphin-2.1-mistral-7b
    - Ability to use OpenAI: GPT-4, gpt-3.5-turbo, gpt-3.5-turbo-16k

-- **Actions**: have access to the following functions:
-   - **Load**: files from the following format: text, json, PDF
-   - **Search**: Search on the internet for informations.

 The agent is continuously evolving, with new capabilities being added regularly.

 ## Current limitations:
-- When modifying the settings file whlie the model is running, it needs to be re-uploaded for the changes to take effects
+- No check on contect lenght for now
 - It is not yet able to write to files.
 - Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models! (they use a different proces for loading that needs to be implemented)
+- When modifying the settings file whlie the model is running, it needs to be re-uploaded for the changes to take effects
 - Tested only on linux up to now but should work on windows and Mac as well
-- no check on contect lenght for now

 ## Using local generation with transformers models:
 - You need at least 16GB of video RAM to run 15B models in 4bits to be able to have correct coding and splitting result
 - With 8GB V RAM you can run the 7B models in 4Bits there you need to select the realy best ones like 'deepseek-coder-6.7b-instruct' as codding is demanding
 - You may use a computer with less V RAM for testing purpose with 3B or 1.5B models like deepseek-coder-1.3b-instruct but do not expect usefull results.

 ## Set-up: